BattletechModders/RogueTech/Core/CustomUnits/Readme.txt

 	"ConvoyRouteBeaconVFX":"vfxPrfPrtl_artillerySmokeSignal_loop", - VFX for convoy route points "ConvoyRouteBeaconVFXScale":{"x":1,"y":1,"z":1}, - VFX scale for convoy route points "DeployManual": true, - allowing manual deploy in random contract.
+	"DeployManualSpawnProtection": true - if true spawn protection will be used on manual deploy.
+How is it working: on player deploy all units on battle fields gain spawn protection flag this flag is been removed on unit activation end (reserve does not affects this flag). if either attacker either target have this flag attack is always miss So you have deployed your units, AI takes turn - they can't hit you cause both you and AI have flag AI got its turn - yours turn now.
+Even if AI units choose to act (not reserve) and loose protection flag, you can hit cause your units have flag but you can move.
+When you've done AI units chooses to reserve act and still can't hit cause they have flag.
+Next round both yours and AI units loose protection flag and can shoot normally
 	"AskForDeployManual": true - if true and manual deployment is allowed will ask if player wants to set deploy position. if false and manual deployment is allowed - deploy will be manual.
 	"ManualDeployForbidContractTypes": [] - list of contract types names, for listed contract types manual deploy will be forbidden